Discrete Linear Groups containing Arithmetic Groups: Proof of the super-rigidity result (Theorem )

-\begin{theorem} Suppose $\Gamma $ is a Zariski dense discrete subgroup of a simple Lie group $G$ which intersects a semi-simple Lie subgroup $H$ (of real rant at least two) of $G$ is an irreducible lattice.
-Suppose that $H$ acts with non-compact isotropy at any point of $G/P_0$ ( or that $dim (H)>dim(K)$ for a maximal compact subgroup $K$ of $G$).
-Then, the group $\Gamma $ is non-archimedean super-rigid. \end{theorem}
+\begin{theorem} Suppose that $\Gamma $ is a Zariski dense discrete subgroup of a simple Lie group $G$ which intersects a semi-simple Lie subgroup $H$ (of real rank at least two) of $G$ in an irreducible lattice $\Delta$.
+Suppose that $H$ acts with non-compact isotropy at any point of $G/P_0$ {\rm(}or that $\dim (H)>\dim(K)$ for a maximal compact subgroup $K$ of $G${\rm )}.
+Then, the group $\Gamma $ is non-archimedean super-rigid {\rm (}that is, if $G'$ is an absolutely almost simple group defined over a non-archimedean local field $k'$ of characteristic zero, then every representation $\rho : \G \ra G'(k')$ has compact image{\rm)}. \end{theorem}

-\begin{proof} Suppose that $\rho :\Gamma \ra G'$ is a representation of $\Gamma $ into an absolutely simple algebraic group $G'$ over a {\bf non-archimedean} local field $k'$ of characteristic zero with Zariski dense image.
+\begin{proof} Suppose that $\rho :\Gamma \ra G'$ is a representation of $\Gamma $ into an absolutely simple (centreless) algebraic group $G'$ defined over a {\bf non-archimedean} local field $k'$ of characteristic zero with Zariski dense image. \\

-By a construction of Furstenberg (Lemma \ref{furstenberg}), there exists a $\Gamma $ equivariant measurable map $\phi$ from $G/P_0$ into ${\mathcal P}(G'(k)/P'(k))$ where ${\mathcal P}$ refers to the space of probability measures on the relevant space.
-Being a closed subgroup of $P$, the group $P_0$ is amenable.

-In particular, the map $\phi$ is $\Delta $-equivariant.
-By assumption (or by Lemma \ref{trick}), at any point $p\in G/P_0$, the isotropy of $H$ is a non-compact subgroup. \\